OmarMiniesy/Notes/Security/Web Application Security/SQL Injections.md

 * POST parameters.  //Use [[Burp Suite]] proxy
 * [[HTTP]] headers.

+> Detecting injection points:
+* Enter the sinqle qoute character and look for weird responses.
+* Submit SQL syntax that evaluates that evaluates to true and false to see the difference, such as ` OR 1=1` and ` OR 1=2`.
+* Payloads to trigger time delays.
+* Submit payloads that trigger an out of band network interaction.

 ---

 #### Union Based Injections

+> The `UNION` keyword is used to retrieve data from other tables.
+> It appends the results of the additional query to those of the original query.

 > The queries must return the same amount of columns as the original one.
 > The queries must return data of the same or allowed data type as the original one.